 Google Apps Script (GAS)

-Google apps script is an extension of G Suite that gives easy access to G Suite API’s (Application Programming Interfaces).
-This, coupled with Google Sheets allows you to make powerful apps within your G Suite environment.
+Google apps script is an extension of Google Workspace (G Suite) that gives easy access to Workspace’s API’s (Application Programming Interfaces).
+This, coupled with Google Sheets allows you to make powerful apps within your Workspace environment.
 These apps can extend the functionality of sheets, such as being able to list the current people working on a certain file, or generating a custom set of folders within Google Drive.
 GAS is great for filling in the gaps in your workflows and makes long, tedious tasks manageable.

 If you wish to learn more about Google Apps Script, check out our page on it here.